thanh-cao/ms1-backe-construction/README.md

  5. If needed, change the current workspace to the location where you want the repository to be cloned
  6. Type `git clone` and paste in the URL copied in step 3 and press Enter

+### Forking the repository
+1. Log in to GitHub and navigate to this project's respository: [ms1-backe-construction](https://github.com/thanh-cao/ms1-backe-construction)
+2. Just above the navigation menu of the repository (above the Settings button), locate the Fork button
+3. The original copy of the repository is now copied on your GitHub account which allows you to view and/or work on the codes without affecting the original work

 ## Credits
 ### Code
 * Script to close collasped navigation bar after click came from this [StackOverflow thread](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-navbar-on-click)
 * Script to open modal only after a form is submitted was adapted from this [StackOverflow thread](https://stackoverflow.com/questions/46054499/open-modal-bootstrap-on-submit-form)
+* CSS trick to force image scale with its parent containers to a desired aspect ratio was adapted from this [pqina's blog post](https://pqina.nl/blog/presenting-images-in-an-aspect-ratio-with-css/)

 ### Content
 The content was provided by the company Backe Byggservice AS in Norwegian as the target audience of the website is Norwegian.
 For the purpose of this milestone project, the texts were translated and adapted into English.